curtismchale/WPTT-Vim-Config/README.md

 To update the project you need to pull the master branch then pull each submodule with the command below.

-`git pull origin master && git submodule foreach git pull origin master`
+`git pull origin master && git submodule update --init --recursive`

 ## Submodules